zephyrproject-rtos/zephyr/boards/xen/xenvm/doc/index.rst

 will not change some values (like RAM base address) in the future.

-Also, frequency of system timer is board specific and should be updated when running Zephyr xenvm image on new hardware.
+Also, frequency of system timer is board specific and should be updated when running Zephyr xenvm/xenvm image on new hardware.

 One can make Xen to dump generated DTB by using :code:`LIBXL_DEBUG_DUMP_DTB` environment variable, like so: